Veteran actor and former union minister Krishnam Raju no more | Entertainment

 Prime Minister Narendra Modi, Chief Ministers of Telugu states, Union Minister G Kishan Reddy and several film personalities were among condoled his death.

 Known as 'Rebel Star', Raju acted in over 180 films and remained a trendsetter with his rebellious characters.
 He started his film career with Telugu movie 'Chilaka Gorinka' in 1966.
+Some of his well-known movies are Bhakta Kannappa, Katakatala Rudrayya, Bobbili Brahmanna and Tandra Paparayudu.
 His last film was Prabhas-starrer 'Radhe Shyam'.

 He won several awards and accolades for various roles he portrayed in films.